yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 wmi_query Command Run a wmi query and display results in CSV format
 ```

 As you can see, a handful of commands can be used.
 Please note that many of those commands have their own limitations that we will have to get around by ourselves.
-With this being said, let's over the most notable commands.
+With that being said, let's go over the most notable ones.

-* `shell` --> Allows to execute commands using cmd.exe.
-Bear in mind though, that this approach involves spawning a new cmd.exe process which reduces our level of stealth.
+* `shell` --> Allows executing commands using *cmd.exe*.
+Bear in mind though that this approach involves spawning a new *cmd.exe* process each time which significantly reduces our level of stealth.

 ```
 24/01/2024 07:47:49 [Neo] Demon » shell whoami